Idaho Pest Library

 DangerousCamponotus species

-Carpenter ants are among the largest ants in North America, measuring 6-13mm.
-Most are solid black, though some species ...
+Carpenter ants are among the largest ants in North America, measuring 6-13mm long (about a quarter inch).
+Most around Bo...

 Odorous House Ants